Illustration of the Year

 Artwork will be displayed on the Speculative Literature Foundation’s (SLF) website and social media accounts.
 Artwork will also be used as a visual element of SLF’s marketing material and swag, including but not limited to, bookmarks, pins, posters, etc., and may be cropped or otherwise minimally altered to fit these different formats.
 The winning artist will receive $750.00 (USD) and will be announced, along with the selected Artwork, on SLF’s website and in a press release.

-Winner Announced: January 20th
+Winner Announced: Early January

 Criteria: